grilam14/senty/README.md

 we have the following HTML files: error, home, login, signup, result.
 Then we have debug.log.
 The home page is the main page you see when you enter our projects website.
 The login page is incharged of letting you log in with a user name and password you already have created.
 The signup page allows yo to create a new account with a username and a password of your choice.
+Then the error page is the page you will be redirected to if your login or register fails.
+Ten we have the debug.log which function is to debug.